Key takeaways

 Record adjustments and correct the books

-Your reconciliation will not tie until you post all findings, as highlighted in bank statement analysis and treasurer’s guide to account analysis statements:
+Your reconciliation will not tie until you post all findings:

 - Post bank charges, taxes, and credit interest.